How long will it be before your computer

 a sample of Voder saying "Greetings everybody!"

-1940s: Another American scientist, Frank Cooper of Haskins Laboratories,
+1940s: Another American scientist, Franklin S. Cooper of Haskins Laboratories,

 develops a system called Pattern Playback that can generate speech sounds from their frequency spectrum.

 1953: American scientist Walter Lawrence makes PAT (Parametric Artificial Talker), the first formant synthesizer, which makes speech sounds by combining four, six, and later eight formant frequencies.